#MYGLTC MEETS KATY REEVES

 I think themed rooms are lovely, especially when they’re little.
 It’s fun, and it ties the whole room together.
 My littlest’s room is the most recent room I’ve decorated, and it’s a travel inspired room, with map mural wallpaper and hot air balloons hanging from the ceiling.
 I love it and it should hopefully last him quite a few more years before he fancies a change.

 I think as they become older and have more interests and opinions, sticking to a theme gets harder.
 My eldest’s room isn’t themed, we just allowed him to choose the wall colour, and then I helped him choose pieces that I thought would work in the space.
-His main criteria is that he wants to be able to display all of his Lego creations and display his Toy Story toys, and the Ladder Bookcase from GLTC worked perfectly for that!
+His main criteria is that he wants to be able to display all of his Lego creations and display his Toy Story toys, and the Tiered Bookcase from GLTC worked perfectly for that!